CLI Reference

 When you select a source, we'll deploy it and start listening for new events.

-You can also deploy a specific source via Github URL:
+You can also deploy a specific source via the source key:

 or author a component locally and deploy that local file: